-Internal audit function: The Company outsources its internal audit function to PwC.
+Internal audit function: The Company outsourced its internal audit function to PwC in 2019 with Deloitte to take over this role in 2020.
 The internal audit function reports to the Audit Committee and has direct access to the Chairman of that committee.